 Solar Spring Break

-Fort Lewis College students can participate in GRID Alternatives Solar Spring Break, installing solar panels in under-served communities.
-In 2019 and 2018, students from Engineering, Sociology, and many other majors installed solar panels in remote communities on the Navajo Nation.
-For more information, email Dr. Laurie Williams or email Dr. Becky Clausen.
+Fort Lewis College students can participate in GRID Alternatives Solar Spring Break, installing solar panels in tribal communities.
+For more information, email Dr. Laurie Williams.

-Fort Lewis College is a signatory to the Second Nature Carbon Commitment, aiming for carbon neutrality by 2050, with interim emissions reductions targets every five years.
-As of 2020, we have reduced climate-changing emissions by 62%.
-See our latest progress at Second Nature.
+Fort Lewis College is a signatory to the Carbon Commitment and Race to Zero, aiming for carbon neutrality by 2050, with interim emissions reductions targets every five years.
 Action to achieve the carbon commitment includes composting, recycling, alternative transportation, renewable energy, and more.

 If you have an electric vehicle, you can charge it for free on campus.
 There are four chargers, including one ADA-accessible parking space in the South Rim Parking lot adjacent to Sitter Family Hall.
 There is no cost to power up, but you must comply with campus requirements regarding parking permits.